kuro10/ProjectOCaml/README.md

 ## Part II : Medium project

-Find a use-case of this algorithm and writes a program that solves the problem. (reference : [max flow page](https://en.wikipedia.org/wiki/Maximum_flow_problem)).
+Find a use-case of this algorithm and writes a program that solves the problem (reference : [max flow page](https://en.wikipedia.org/wiki/Maximum_flow_problem)).